-Each quarter, we send our Market Predictions Survey to members a part of our community of quality to get a better understanding of the state of the residential construction industry.
-This report contains a summary of the feedback we received from our 2017 Q4 Market Predictions Survey.
+Each quarter, we send our Market Predictions Survey to our 2,500+ GuildQuality members to get a better understanding of the state of the residential construction industry.
+This report contains a summary of the feedback we received regarding Q4 2018.

 Current State of the Market

 In Q2 of 2018, 85.6% of respondents believed the current state of the market was in ‘Excellent’ or ‘Good’ condition, and in Q3, that number dropped slightly to 82.6%.